Pylons/pyramid/docs/designdefense.rst

 --------------------------------

-:term:`ZCML` is a configuration language that can be used to configure the :term:`Zope Component Architecture` registry that :mod:`pyramid` uses as its application configuration.
+:term:`ZCML` is a configuration language that can be used to configure the :term:`Zope Component Architecture` registry that :app:`Pyramid` uses as its application configuration.
 Often people claim that Pyramid "needs ZCML".

 Quick answer: well, it doesn't.
 At least not anymore.
 In :mod:`repoze.bfg` (the predecessor to Pyramid) versions 1.0 and and 1.1, an application needed to possess a ZCML file for it to begin executing successfully.
-However, :mod:`repoze.bfg` 1.2 and greater (including :mod:`pyramid` 1.0) includes a completely imperative mode for all configuration.
+However, :mod:`repoze.bfg` 1.2 and greater (including :app:`Pyramid` 1.0) includes a completely imperative mode for all configuration.
 You will be able to make "single file" apps in this mode, which should help people who need to see everything done completely imperatively.
-For example, the very most basic :mod:`pyramid` "helloworld" program has become something like:
+For example, the very most basic :app:`Pyramid` "helloworld" program has become something like:

 .. code-block:: python
    :linenos: